'My 21st birthday plans? I'll watch Nadal-Djokovic'

 It was good to forget about all the previous matches and the winning streak for a moment because you don't want that much weight on your shoulders.

-So I stayed in Madrid for two days and I saw all the tourist attractions you have to visit, including a trip to the Bernabeu.
+So I stayed in Madrid for two days and I went to all the tourist attractions you have to see, including a trip to the Bernabeu.

 From Madrid I went to Palma in Majorca, where I had some time on the beach and also went to some art fairs.